peinan/nordic-transparent.nvim/README.md

 # 🌒 Nordic Transparent

-> [!NOTE]
-> This is a Neovim theme based on [nordic.vim](https://github.com/AlexvZyl/nordic.nvim), with transparency and further customization.
+This is a Neovim theme forked from [nordic.vim](https://github.com/AlexvZyl/nordic.nvim), with transparency and further customization.